zzpluralza/Cyber-Security-Projects/README.md

 This respository contains my malware analysis reports and supporting files, PowerShell and Python scripts and cybersecurity project notes.
+This project will continue to be updated with new projects and updates to existing ones.